mikecurtis1/MaRCXMLMaker/README.md

 # MARCXMLMaker

-MARCXMLMaker is a lightweight PHP utility for building MARCXML records programmatically.
+MARCXMLMaker is a lightweight PHP utility for building [MARCXML](https://www.loc.gov/standards/marcxml/) records programmatically.

-It provides a simple, stateful interface for constructing MARC records piece by piece—handling leaders, controlfields, datafields, and subfields—without requiring a full MARC framework.
+It provides a simple, stateful interface for constructing MARC ([ISO 2709](https://www.iso.org/standard/41319.html)) records piece by piece—handling leaders, controlfields, datafields, and subfields—without requiring a full MARC framework.

 This project is designed for clarity and ease of use, making it suitable for small tools, scripts, and educational purposes.